Optical response of Luttinger semimetals in the normal and superconducting states: Normal state response

 We observe that the leading L contribution is real, whereas the T contribution is predominantly imaginary.
 Furthermore, the L component is subleading compared to the T component, as it is suppressed by an additional power of $\omega/vp$.
 The response functions in the quasi-static limit can also be expanded for $vp/\omega\ll 1$, which yields

 We observe to recover the homogeneous result in the limit $vp/\omega\to0$.

 The interband or QBT contributions at zero temperature in the quasi-static limit read

 The corresponding real and imaginary parts are shown in Fig. \ref{FigQuasiQBT}, together with the finite temperature results.
-Both longitudinal and transversal response, although singular at $\omega=vp$, remain finite at this frequency.
+Both longitudinal and transverse response, although nonanalytic at $\omega=vp$, remain finite at this frequency.
 Expanding the QBT contribution in powers of $\omega/vp$ we obtain